Andre053/Andre053/README.md

 ### **WELCOME** ###

 - Hi, I'm @Andre053
-- My favourite languages are C and Python
+- My favourite languages are Go, C++, and Python
-- I enjoy Bash scripting and using Linux whenever possible
+- I use Linux whenever possible, namely Arch and Ubuntu
 - My major interests include: software engineering, networking, and cybersecurity
 - Open to collaborating on any projects that match my interests
 - Reach me on Discord at: _andre#1053